Las Vegas Itinerary A First Timers Guide to 3 Days in Vegas by JetSettingFools.com

 While at the Venetian, you can also check out the world famous Madame Tussauds wax museum.

-Treasure Island and Volcano at Mirage
+Volcano at Mirage

 Visit Wynn Hotel and Casino

-In the afternoon, join a tour or class that captures the essence of Vegas.
-Get off The Strip and discover Downtown Las Vegas on a Fremont Tour.
-Learn about the origins of Sin City, step into the Fremont Street Experience and how the culture has evolved over time.
+On the intriguing Fremont Tour, visitors get off The Strip and get to discover Downtown Las Vegas.
+Learn about the origins of Sin City, step into the Fremont Street Experience and find out how the culture has evolved over time.

 On the other hand, if you are planning a Vegas Bachelorette Party Itinerary, book an afternoon Stripper Pole Class for your group of girls!
 Honestly, I was a little nervous when we included this activity in our Girls Weekend in Las Vegas Itinerary – but it turned out to be incredibly entertaining.
 Book it here!